pdee/pdee/doc/commands-python-mode.rst

 py-execute-block-python
 -----------------------
-Send block at point to Python interpreter.
+Send block at point to default interpreter.

+For `default' see value of `py-shell-name'

 py-execute-block-python-switch
 ------------------------------
-Send block at point to Python interpreter.
+Send block at point to default interpreter.

 Switch to output buffer.
 Ignores `py-switch-buffers-on-execute-p'.

+For `default' see value of `py-shell-name'

 py-execute-block-python-no-switch
 ---------------------------------
-Send block at point to Python interpreter.
+Send block at point to default interpreter.

 Keep current buffer.
 Ignores `py-switch-buffers-on-execute-p'

+For `default' see value of `py-shell-name'

 py-execute-block-python-dedicated
 ---------------------------------
-Send block at point to Python unique interpreter.
+Send block at point to default unique interpreter.

+For `default' see value of `py-shell-name'

 py-execute-block-python-dedicated-switch
 ----------------------------------------
-Send block at point to Python unique interpreter and switch to result.
+Send block at point to default unique interpreter and switch to result.

+For `default' see value of `py-shell-name'

 py-execute-block-ipython
 ------------------------